 The apparent absence of an outstanding colt for the season and the doubling of prize money offered by the club saw eighteen horses accepted for the renewal of the A.J.C.
 Derby in 1950.
 True Course, the only filly among them, remained the uneasy favourite for the race.
 The daughter of Midstream had gone under in her only two appearances since resuming from her winter spell, the latest when second to Comic Court, beaten three lengths in the Memsie Stakes.
 Nonetheless, she retained her favouritism for the blue riband albeit easing in course betting on Derby Day itself.
 Second elect was Aristocrat, trained by Tim Sweeney at Randwick, and the subject of heavy betting in the fortnight before the race as a result of a fast-finishing fifth in the Rosehill Guineas after coming from a long way back.

 The Fred Hood-trained Careless, the winner of both the Hobartville Stakes and the Rosehill Guineas and yet another son of Midstream, was next in the betting.
 In running away with the Guineas in heavy going, Careless had staged a last-to-first form reversal following his disappointment in the Chelmsford Stakes.
 However, many doubted the value of the form on the firm ground.
 Good support saw another Victorian visitor in Alister backed into sevens while Karangi, the Ted Hush representative and a minor place-getter in each of the Guineas’ races, was next fancied.
 French Cavalier, the Canterbury Guineas winner trained by Maurice McCarten for Adolph Basser was not seriously expected to stay the journey and as much as 16/1 was available in the ring.
-An interesting runner drawn in the rails barrier was Rumyle, who two starts before had surprised by winning a Randwick Novice over ten furlongs but had then failed to handle the heavy ground in the Rosehill Guineas.
+An interesting runner drawn in the rails barrier was Rumyle, bred by Cecil Frost, who managed the Widden Stud so successfully for many years.
+Two starts before Rumyle had surprised by winning a Randwick Novice over ten furlongs but had then failed to handle the heavy ground in the Rosehill Guineas.

 Sixty-six thousand people were in attendance, and considering the large field and the rich prize, the 1950 running of the A.J.C.
 Derby was a remarkably clean contest, and the first ever started from the mobile barrier stalls.
 Alister, drawn in ten alongside True Course, again showed his inexperience and dislike of the mobile starting stalls, lashing out and being caught flat-footed when the gates opened thereby conceding a couple of lengths to his rivals.
 But he quickly mustered some early speed to take up a position on the rails although well back.
 Jockey Reg Heather allowed him to become properly balanced before making any demands.
 Gallant Roger flew the flag early and at the ten furlongs led at a smart clip from Auld Acquaintance, French Cavalier, Careless and Rumyle – with both Alister and True Course well rearwards but near the rails.
 Aristocrat, who had been forced to race wide early, was beginning to move forward into a reasonable position.